bradeneast/bradeneast.com/src/design/oklahoma-baptists/body.md

 ## Why rebrand?

 The Oklahoma Baptist convention has not always represented itself and its entities as one family.
-Bringing every entity under one umbrella in the minds of churches required that the work and mission of Oklahoma Baptists be distilled into a single, unifying mark.
+Bringing every entity under a single umbrella required that the work and mission of Oklahoma Baptists be distilled into a single, unifying mark.

 ![A collection of many previous Oklahoma Baptists logos](/_assets/images/oklahoma-baptists/old-logos.png)